 This course is designed to help students continue to hone the skills needed to enhance their learning outcomes in law school to the mastery level.
 This course has been segmented into three units: Unit One – Foundational Legal Skills – covers critical reading and writing, essay organization, rules deconstruction and synthesis, lawyerly analysis, etc.; Unit Two – Essay Writing – Combines all the skills from Unit One into the finished essay product; Unit Three – Multiple Choice Strategies – adapts the essay analysis approach to bar-style multiple choice questions to provide students with a real analytical approach to multiple choice questions.
 Additionally, students will do weekly assignments that are designed to assess their skill proficiency.
 Some of the weekly assignments have components that resemble the “performance test” (PT) format of the California Bar Exam so that students gain experience with PT-style tasks well before graduation.
 This course is an elective for all students except for those students who earn a cumulative grade point average falling below 2.70 after the first year.

 (LAW 521 – 3 units)

-A study of family wealth transmission problems.
-Subjects include will creation (both formal and informal), will interpretation, and will revocation.
+This course is a study of family wealth transmission problems.
+Subjects include will creation (formal and informal), will interpretation, and will revocation.
 Also studied are the creation and enforcement of trusts (both private and charitable), the duties of the trustee, and revocation issues.